10 Groovy Scripts for SAP CPI That Solve Real Integration Problems Quickly

 This is crucial when working with REST APIs.

-Add Dynamic Header
+Add a Dynamic Header

 message. setHeader(“RequestID”, UUID. randomUUID(). toString())

-Makes sure no two messages are marked the same.
+Make sure no two messages are marked the same.

 Replace Null Values